 - Boosting: the Gradient Boosting (Gboost) and Extreme Gradient Boosting (XGBoost) models approach, which starts with one single estimator and iteratively adds more estimators to boost accuracy and reduce the remaining errors.

 The available model types based on decision trees are:

 Linear models determine functions that describe the relationship between a dependent variable and one or more independent variables.

 The linear model available is Logistic Regression.

-They assume that the contribution of each feature to a given prediction is independent and equal.
+Naive Bayes Models assume that the contribution of each feature to a given prediction is independent and equal.
 This "naive" assumption is far from correct, especially in text-classification (where different textual categorizations are highly correlated), but in specific conditions it could turn out to be a reasonable approximation.